+61 (0)2 8052 9509

 |Scholarships||If you are a UK/EU student from a low-income household, Oxford support offers annual bursaries to help you pay for the cost of living.
 Aside from that, Oxford also offers nine different scholarships determined mainly by your hometown.||Cambridge offers around four different international undergraduate scholarships a year based on various factors, including your hometown, whether or not you have a disability and which college accepts you.
 There is also financial support with four scholarship opportunities if you are from the UK/EU.|

-Both Oxford and Cambridge cost around the same amount, although Oxford is a bit more expensive if you are an international students.
-Either way, both universities study costs are cheaper than US colleges.
-Depending on where you are from, there are definitely more scholarship opportunities at Oxford; however, if you have a disability, Cambridge has more financial support for you.
+Both Oxford and Cambridge cost around the same amount, although Oxford is more expensive if you are an international student.
+Either way, both universities' study costs are cheaper than US colleges.
+Depending on where you are from, there are more scholarship opportunities at Oxford; however, if you have a disability, Cambridge has more financial support for you.

 Academics are the best differentiator between Oxford and Cambridge.
-You should really think about what you want to study before you decide where to apply.
-Luckily, both universities offer "Open Days” where you can visit the departments you are interested in and figure out which ones you like best.
-Check out the full course listing for Oxford and courses for Cambridge if you cannot attend an "Open Day".
+Think about what you want to study before deciding where to apply.
+Luckily, both universities offer “Open Days” where you can visit the departments you are interested in and figure out which ones you like best.
+Check out the full course listing for Oxford and courses for Cambridge if you cannot attend an “Open Day.”
 The subject you choose to study will help you determine which university to attend.